Collecting personal data

 - when you otherwise elect to provide personal data to us; or

-- from third parties such as your institution.
+- from third parties such as your school, council or institution.

 If someone other than you provides us with personal data about you that we did not ask for, we will notify you, as soon as practicable that we have received this personal data.
 This notice will be given unless to do so would be in breach of an obligation of confidence.
 If we could not have collected this personal data, we will lawfully de-identify or destroy that personal data.